 People using care and support will always have a means of redress (or complaint) against the local authority for how any of its functions are carried out.
 For example, a local authority might delegate needs assessments to another organisation, which has its own procedures for handling complaints.
 If the adult, to whom the assessment relates, has a complaint about the way in which it was carried out they may choose to take it up with the organisation in question.
 If this does not satisfy the adult, however, or if they simply choose to complain directly to the local authority, the local authority will remain responsible for addressing the complaint.

-In delegating care and support functions, local authorities should have regard to the local authority version of the NHS Information Governance Toolkit, in particular ensuring that all formal contractual arrangements include compliance with information governance requirements.
+In delegating care and support functions, local authorities should have regard to the local authority version of the Data Security and Protection Toolkit, in particular ensuring that all formal contractual arrangements include compliance with information governance requirements.

 The success of delegating functions to a third party will be determined to a large extent, by the strength and quality of the contracts that the local authorities make with the third party.